Horse64/old-core.horse64.org/docs/Features.md

    want a different choice,

-6. No limitless dynamic overriding: Horse64 is in some ways more static than Python, Ruby, and others, often to the benefit of performance and enforcing simpler code.
+6. No limitless dynamic overriding: Horse64 is in some ways more static than Python, Ruby, and others, often to the benefit of better AOT checks and enforcing simpler code.
 Not everything is an object, and reflection isn't one of Horse64's strengths so it may often require a more conservative solution for better or for worse.
 (The designers think this is often for the better, but surely some will disagree.)

 Also see [design overview for things that are, and are NOT supported.]( Design.md#overview).